cloudfoundry/docs-bosh/content/packages.md

     * Add the names of any compile-time dependencies to each package spec file.
 Use `[]` to indicate an empty array if a package has no compile-time dependencies.

-    The example shows an edited Ruby spec file with dependencies and file names.
+    The example shows a Ruby spec file with dependencies and file names.
-    Ruby 1.9.3 has a compile-time dependency on libyaml\_0.1.4, and the ruby\_1.9.3 source code consists of three files.
+    Ruby 1.9.3 has a compile-time dependency on `libyaml_0.1.4`, and the `ruby_1.9.3` source code consists of three files plus everything on the `/security` directory, which we want to be packaged together with this package, **with the exception of the `secrets.yml` file**.

-    Example Ruby package spec file:
+    Example package spec file:

 ```yaml
 name: ruby_1.9.3